If two events are mutually exclusive, what is the probability that both occur at the same time?

 Mutually exclusive events are those which do not occur together, or at the same time.

-Answer: If two events are mutually exclusive, then the probability of A and B together being equal to 0 is impossible.
+Answer: If two events are mutually exclusive, then the probability that both occur at the same time is zero.

 Let us go through the explanation to understand better.